Do you ever feel stiff when you're lifting weights? Are you struggling to hit your entire range of motion on deadlifts?

 Foam rolling is an essential part of any lifter's regimen.
 It helps reduce muscle tension, increase circulation in those areas, and promote better recovery times.
 Foam rolling can also activate the muscles needed for a particular exercise and improve coordination between them.
 Use your foam roller after your workout to promote better recovery.

-The deep squat with a single-arm overhead reach is a functional exercise that improves squat mobility and thoracic spine extension.
+The deep squat with a single-arm overhead reach is a functional exercise that improves squat mobility and thoracic spine rotation.

 This full-body exercise targets multiple muscle groups to help improve force production, balance, and coordination, making it an excellent choice for increasing overall athleticism.